 The National Network is centered around three goals:

 - Goal 1: Create a sustainable structure of statewide, regional and local partnerships, particularly school-community partnerships, focused on supporting policy development at all levels.

 - Goal 2: Support the development and growth of statewide policies that will secure the resources that are needed to sustain new and existing afterschool programs.

 - Goal 3: Support statewide systems to ensure programs are of high quality.

 National AfterSchool Association

-OregonASK is the state affiliate to the National AfterSchool Association, the membership association for professionals who work with children and youth in diverse school and community-based settings to provide a wide variety of extended learning opportunities and care during out-of-school hours.
+OregonASK is the state affiliate to the National AfterSchool Association, the voice of the out-of-school time profession; for all of you who work with and on behalf of children and youth during out of school time.
+This membership association supports professionals who work with children and youth in diverse school and community-based settings, providing a wide variety of extended learning opportunities and care during out-of-school hours.